 Goods arrive in Japan and are handled in the Japanese port — Japanese buyer assumes costs & liability

 Goods go through Japan’s customs — Japanese buyer assumes costs & liability

 Goods are transported to the Japanese buyer’s warehouse — Japanese buyer assumes costs & liability

 FOB (Free on Board) Shipping is further broken down into either FOB Destination or FOB Shipping Point which essentially determines who foots the majority of the transportation bill - the buyer or the seller.

 FOB Destination transfers the title of shipped goods when it arrives at the buyer’s specified delivery location—usually the buyer’s loading dock, post office box, or office building.
 Once the products arrive at the buyer’s location, the legal title of the ownership transfers from the seller to the buyer.
 Therefore, the seller is legally responsible for the products during transport, up until the point the goods reach the buyer.
 FOB Destination is different to FOB Shipping Point where the buyer is responsible for the shipping and transportation instead of the seller.

 A buyer can save money by using FOB Destination since the seller assumes costs and liability for the transportation.
 However, the disadvantage for the buyer is the lack of control over the shipment including shipment company, route and delivery time.

-A common mistake is using FOB for containerised cargo
+A common mistake is using FOB (Free on Board) Incoterms® for containerised cargo

 Please note: At Twill, we are not offering all Incoterms® globally.
 For example, EXW and DDP are not offered in most countries.
 If you want to know which Incoterms® are offered in your region, please reach out to a local Twiller.